CableTV102/capacitor-upload-care-plugin/README.md

 ```

 Open the native Uploadcare picker/uploader.
-You will call this from your Ionic components (IonButton, IonItem, etc.).
+You will call this from Ionic components (IonButton, IonItem, etc.).

 | Param         | Type                                                                        |
 | ------------- | --------------------------------------------------------------------------- |